 Bristol Cathedral is part of a trek along "The Great West Way." was founded in 1140 as St. Augustine's Abbey but it ultimately became the seat of Bishop Bristol in 1542.
 The Gothic style of the cathedral makes it a breathtaking sight in the city.

 Another stop along the Great West Way is the Clifton Suspension Bridge.
 This bridge is probably the most recognizable structure in Bristol and is certainly the most popular photo of the area to be posted on social media.
-Built in 1835, it is an engineering marvel that has come to represent great thinkers.
+Built-in 1835, it is an engineering marvel that has come to represent great thinkers.

 Places to Stay in Bristol

 If you are looking for a luxury boutique hotel in Bristol, look no further than the Berwick Lodge.
-This is a privately owned manor located on beautiful land with views the reach as far as Wales.
-Despite the hotel being small and personal, it doe snot lack in charm with carefully designed rooms and fine dining available.
+This is a privately owned manor located on beautiful land with views that reach as far as Wales.
+Despite the hotel being small and personal, it doe snot lack charm with carefully designed rooms and fine dining available.

 Why Visit Barrow-in-Furness?

-Barrow-in-furness is a town in the North west Cumbria region of England.
+Barrow-in-furness is a town in the Northwest Cumbria region of England.
 It is in a geographically beautiful location with the sea on one side and lakes on the other.

 Built over 900 years ago, the Furness Abbey still stands as a vestige of a time long past.
-It was once the largest and richest monastery in all of the united Kingdom.
+It was once the largest and richest monastery in all of the United Kingdom.
 Today, it is available for visitors to walk the grounds and feel its history.

 Places to Stay in Barrow-in-Furness

 Twenty minutes outside of town, the Abbey House Hotel gives guests a sense of the beauty and nature that surrounds Barrow-in-Furness.
 Looking like a castle unto itself, the Abbey House is a popular destination for weddings and other events.
 It offers luxury suites as well as fine dining at Oscars Restaurant and Bar.
-Guests at the hotel have quick access to city center but also are within a lovely drive to the Lake District and all that has to offer.
+Guests at the hotel have quick access to the city centre but also are within a lovely drive to the Lake District and all that has to offer.

-Why Travel With Lunajets?
+Why Travel With LunaJets?